ekapope/WorldWeatherOnline/README.md

-# WorldWeatherOnline historical weather data python
+# WorldWeatherOnline historical weather data API wrapper

 This package is used to retrieve and transform historical weather data from www.worldweatheronline.com into pandas dataframe and csv.